School Leadership

 Setting expectations/objectives: As per the 2003 Framework Law on Primary and Secondary Education the school principal is responsible for proposing and submitting the school’s annual work program, implementing decisions of professional bodies and the school board, proposing rulebooks on internal organization of the school; monitoring data entry for school administration; signing documents, and reporting to the relevant Ministry.

 This role is also described in the documents at the cantonal level.
 As per the 2011 Law on Secondary Education of the Bosnian-Podrinje Canton of Goražde the director manages the work of the school; represents the schools and proposes a programme for the education work of the school.
 As per article 34 of the 2024 Law on Primary and Secondary Education in Sarajevo, the school director is responsible for creating the draft of the annual work programme and for its implementation.
 Area two of the Herzegovina-Neretva Standards for School Directors focuses entirely on the school director’s responsibility in planning, organizing, and monitoring the work of the institution.
 The director organizes and operationally implemennts the adoption of the school development plan.
 They also create the organizational structure of the institution.
+The 2019 Primary Education Law of the Posavina Canton gives the Teachers’ Council the responsibility for the development of the Annual Work Programme, the school principal proposes it, and the School Board responsible for adopting it.
+The school principal also reports on the implementation of the programme.

 Developing teaching and learning: As per Article 140 of the 2011 Law on Secondary Education of the Bosnian-Podrinje Canton of Goražde; the director is responsible for classes or other forms of direct educational work in accordance with the curriculum.
 As per Article 59 of the 2010 Law on Secondary Education in the Herzegovina-Neretva Canton, the director and the assistant director are responsible for the organisation and development of teaching and learning activities in the school.
 The 2004 Law on Primary and Genderal Secondary Education of Una-Sana Canton, asks school directors to take care of the implementation of the school’s curriculum.